 the region and beyond.
 Please visit the University website to find out how Plymouth is making a difference.

 UCSD is a member of the University’s partner college network, bringing university-level courses to students across the South West.
 The partnership works closely with employers to develop degrees and other higher-level qualifications designed to increase student employment and career progression prospects.

-As a student on a Plymouth University course, you have the same status as those studying on the University’s campus.
+As a student on a University of Plymouth course, you have the same status as those studying on the University’s campus.
 You can access online University services, use its library, electronic resources and learning support materials through its web-based student portal (including information and support from its Employability Service) and receive vacancies via its job website.
 As a member of its Students’ Union (UPSU), you can access sports clubs, societies, the advice service, NUS Extra student discount card, volunteering opportunities, student representation and University sports facilities.